How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 You may want to focus on an offline channel.

-Or you may decide that this is a gap that you can take advantage of.
+Or you may decide this is a gap you can take advantage of.

 You won’t know until you do some basic keyword research.